Product

 Resolution & Recovery

 Easier said than done, but this step is as simple as finding a solution to the incident and ensuring that your business services and operations resume as soon as possible.
+An incident is considered resolved when the affected service resumes functioning in its intended state.
+This means focusing only on the essential steps required to mitigate the impact and restore normal functionality—no more, no less.

 3. Post Incident